robedamo/data_analysis_project/Chaky/README.md

 Code:

   -"Chaky_Police.ipynb": python code that contains the last version used in order to obtain the results.
+  -"Pandas_Chaky": ipython notebook where I could work on the better understanding of pandas by picking Franz's brain.

   The following libraries with the corresponding versions have been used: